 - add a dollop to your Peanut Butter Granola and yoghurt in the morning

-- nutmeg, vanilla or mixed spice (all optional, all lovely)
+- pinch nutmeg or vanilla or mixed spice (all optional, all lovely)

-- Time to personalise: Add cinnamon (we are cinnamon fiends here, so like to use a lot) and other spices, if desired.
+- Add cinnamon and other spices, if using.
 This is the stuff that puts the wow in it!

-- Cook the apples with a splash of water on medium heat for 20 minutes (lid on!) until soft and mushy.
+- Cook the apples with 120 ml water on medium heat for 20 minutes (lid on!) until soft and mushy.

 - Puree with a stick blender or in your food processor to your favourite consistency.